davidarchanjo/spring-certified-developer-study-guide/README.md

 </br></br>

 # INTRODUCTION
 This guide walks through some technical notes and references about the Spring Framework, with focus on the Spring Boot Framework, providing a supporting material for whoever it is preparing to take the [Spring Certified Professional](https://www.vmware.com/education-services/certification/vcp-spring-exam.html) exam.
-The content in this guide are by no means definitive and exhaustive so that they alone can enable someone to take the exam with peace of mind.
+The content in this guide are by no means definitive and exhaustive so that it alone can enable someone to take the exam with peace of mind.
 This guide is accompanied by many sources of relevant technical documentations and tutorials, and supplies a well structured and concise study planning to help you on your preparation for this exam.

 I hope this guide and its content be useful for you in some way.
 Good luck 🤞🍀!
 </br></br>